 If a prenatal workout that contains certain movements or poses is deemed not suitable for you, then try a breathing and relaxation session.
 Strength training is recommended but only if you are able to do it.

-My breathing techniques have helped my clients during labor.
 They can also help you throughout your pregnancy when you need to de-stress, unwind and feel rejuvenated.

 If you have experienced (or are currently experiencing) any of the following it may be advised not to start exercising just yet.